Hall algebras and quantum symmetric pairs II: reflection functors: Introduction

 \subsection{Background}

-Lusztig \cite{Lus90a} \cite[Part~ VI]{Lus93} constructed various automorphisms on quantum groups $\U$ which satisfy the braid group actions, and used them to define PBW and canonical bases for quantum groups of finite type.
-The braid group actions has played fundamental roles in diverse areas such as geometric representation theory, categorification, and quantum topology.
+Lusztig \cite{Lus90a} \cite[Part VI]{Lus93} constructed various automorphisms on quantum groups $\U$ which satisfy the braid group relations, and used them to define PBW and canonical bases for quantum groups of finite type.
+The braid group actions have played fundamental roles in diverse areas such as geometric representation theory, categorification, and quantum topology.

 Ringel's Hall algebra realization of halves of quantum groups $\U^+$ \cite{Rin90} (cf. Green \cite{Gr95} for extension to acyclic quivers) has led to fruitful ways of understanding the quantum groups.
-The automorphisms of $\U$ by Lusztig can also be understood from a categorical viewpoint via the BGP reflection functors (which was originally introduced in \cite{BGP73} to provide a conceptual explanation of Gabriel's theorem).
-The reflection functors were adapted in the Hall algebra setting by Ringel \cite{Rin96} to provide isomorphisms of subalgebras of $\U^+$.
-Later the reflection functors were extended to automorphisms of the reduced Drinfeld double Hall algebras and quantum groups $\U$, and they are identified with Lusztig's braid group actions on $\U$; see \cite{SV99, XY01}.
+The automorphisms of $\U$ by Lusztig can also be understood from a categorical viewpoint via the BGP reflection functors (which were originally introduced in \cite{BGP73} to provide a conceptual explanation of Gabriel's theorem).
+The reflection functors were adapted for the Hall algebra setting by Ringel \cite{Rin96} to provide isomorphisms of subalgebras of $\U^+$.
+Later the reflection functors were extended to automorphisms of the reduced Drinfeld doubles of Hall algebras and quantum groups $\U$, and they were identified with Lusztig's braid group actions on $\U$; see \cite{SV99, XY01}.

 A conceptual approach of reinterpreting the BGP reflection functors in terms of tilting modules was developed by \cite{APR79}.